 Your24 was available to any SPG platinum who earned credit for at least 75 nights in a calendar year, and any SPG platinum credited with at least 100 nights received an Ambassador.
 Starting January 1, 2019, these benefits will both require earning credit for 100 nights or more in Marriott hotels plus generating at least $20,000 in Marriott revenue in a calendar year.
-Unfortunately, while 100 nights is reasonably achievable (especially with 15 nights credited through holding one or more Marriott credit cards), there is no way I can afford to spend $20,000+ on Marriott hotels each year.
+Unfortunately, while I will likely receive credit for more than 100 nights in hotels in 2019 (especially with 15 nights credited through holding one or more Marriott credit cards), there is no way I can afford to spend $20,000+ out of pocket on Marriott hotels.

 I will miss the Your24 benefit much more than the ambassador service because Your24 actually let me hang on to some dough.
-Many of my connecting flights between the U.S. and Asia arrive and depart in the wee hours of the morning.
+Many of my connecting flights between the U.S. and Asia arrive or depart in the wee hours of the morning.
 With Your24, I can save paying for an extra night by starting my stay when checking in at 02:00 and just pay for the day of check in rather than having to reserve and pay for a room for the previous day.
-These savings have amounted to between $500 and $1,000 a year in my case.
-The money was far more valuable than credits for extra nights and more Starpoints or the services of an ambassador.
+For me, these savings have amounted to between $500 and $1,000 a year.
+The money was far more valuable to me than credits for extra nights and more Starpoints or the services of an ambassador.

 A Poke in the Eye with a Sharp Stick